truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpSharing.md

 For more information on the fields and adding users, see [Creating User Accounts]({{< relref "ManageLocalUsersScale.md" >}}).

 By default, all new local users are members of a built-in group called **builtin_users**.
 You can use a group to grant access to all local users on the server or add more groups to fine-tune permissions for large numbers of users.
+This approach is particularly useful for high availability (HA) configurations and efficient data sharing across multiple users.

 {{< expand "Why not just allow anonymous access to the share?" "v" >}}
 Anonymous or guest access to a share is possible, but it is a security vulnerability and not recommended for Enterprise or systems with more than one share administrator account.